Watchdog warns on 'letter box' companies as firms prepare for Brexit

-FRANKFURT Europe's insurance watchdog warned national regulators on Tuesday not to undercut one another in their attempts to attract firms moving from London because of Britain's exit from the European Union.
+FRANKFURT (Reuters) - Europe's insurance watchdog warned national regulators on Tuesday not to undercut one another in their attempts to attract firms moving from London because of Britain's exit from the European Union.

 London-based financial services firms have been making plans to set up operations in the EU to maintain access to its single market after Brexit and there is fierce competition among major European cities to attract them.